LuccaWang1/PetPlanner/README.md

 ### Snapshot of Project
 * Web app for pet owners to keep their pets’ information, including events and specialists like vets, in a centralized location.
-* Experience overcoming AJAX fetch request JSON date and time challenges, including in React.
+* Experience overcoming AJAX fetch request JSON date and time and object/data structure challenges, including in React.
 * Built out a data model for many-to-many and one-to-many relationships to set the foundation for the postgreSQL database.
 * Utilized Cloudinary and FullCalendar APIs; built datasets from data scraping.
 * Hand built top and bottom navbars in HTML with Jinja for a clean user interface to streamline the user experience.